-To provide for the withdrawal of the sovereignty of the United States over the island of Puerto Rico and for the recognition of its independence; to provide for notification thereof to foreign governments; to provide for the assumption by the Government of Puerto Rico of obligations under the treaty with Spain of December 10, 1898; to define trade and other relations between the United States and Puerto Rico; to provide for the calling of a convention to frame a constitution for the government of the island of Puerto Rico; to provide for certain mandatory provisions of the proposed constitution; to provide for the submission of the constitution to the people of Puerto Rico and its submission to the President of the United States for his approval; to provide for the adjustment of property rights between the United States and Fuerto Rico; to provide for the mintenance of military, coaling, and naval stations by the United States on the island of Fuerto Rico; to continue in force certain statutes until independence has been granted; and for other purposes.
+To provide for the withdrawal of the sovereignty of the United States over the island of Puerto Rico and for the recomition of its independence; to provide for notification thereof to fereign governments it provide for the assumption by the Government of Puerto Rico of obligations under the treaty with Spain of becember 10, 1898; to define trade and other relations between the United States and Fuerto Rico; to provide for the government of the island of frame a constitution for the government of the island of Puerto Rico; to provide for certain mandatory provisions of the proposed constitution; to provide of Tuerto Rico and its submission to the President of the United States on the submission to the President of the United States for his approval; to provide for the adjustment of perperty rights between the United States and Puerto Rico; to provide for the maintenance of military, conling, and naval stations by the United States on the island of Puerto Rico; to continue in force certain statutes until independence has been granted; and for other purposes.

-By Mr. Tydings
+By Mr. Typings